 Unless you are a hardcore watch collector, Elgin watches might sound new to you.
-Elgin may not have stood out like the other known Swiss brands or counterparts such as Hamilton, but this American watch brand is still recognized for producing numerous fine and distinct jeweled watches.
+Elgin may not have stood out like the other known Swiss brands or counterparts such as Hamilton, but this American watch brand is still recognized for producing numerous fine and distinct jewelled watches.

 Elgin watches have been in existence as one of the largest, true-American watch manufacturers for about 100 years.
 They have made about 60 million watches over that course.
 Today, their antique and vintage watches are some of the most in-demand in the market.
-This makes them one of the favorite brands among collectors.
+This makes them one of the favourite brands among collectors.

 So why do vintage watch collectors and enthusiasts love Elgin watches so much?

 Even today, most of Elgin watches are in good working condition and can still be practical to use.
 You can purchase them from $50 to $300, while the rarer and more luxurious pieces may cost you more than $1,000.
 This is quite an affordable deal if you compare it to both other Swiss vintage watches or other American brands such as Hamilton and Waltham.